RTEMS/rtems-docs/user/rsb/project-sets.rst

 Bare Metal
 ^^^^^^^^^^

-The RSB contains a 'bare' configuration tree and you can use this to add packages you use on the hosts.
+The RSB contains a ``bare`` configuration tree and you can use this to add packages you use on the hosts.
 For example 'qemu' is supported on a range of hosts.
 RTEMS tools live in the ``rtems/config`` directory tree.
 RTEMS packages include tools for use on your host computer as well as packages you can build